chrisbouchard/discord-fate-bot/README.md

 ## Architecture

-This bot is written in Python, mostly based on the awesome [Discord.py][discord-py] library.
+Discord Fate Bot is written in Python, mostly based on the awesome [Discord.py][discord-py] library.
 We use [MongoDB][mongo-db] for long-term storage when necessary (e.g., for scenes and aspects).